snehil-githubrepository/Catogorize/README.md

 ## Local Development

-To develop Shopical locally, you will need to clone this repository and set up all the env vars outlined in the `.env.example file`.

-Once that's done, you can use the following commands to run the app locally:
+To develop Categorize locally you can use the following commands to run the app locally:

 > In Root Folder